- Democracy Futures

 Hit Enter to Search

-Nick Rowley is an Adjunct Professor at the Sydney Democracy Network at the University of Sydney.
-He currently works as a strategic policy consultant to a mix of business and NGO clients in Australia and overseas.
+Nick Rowley currently works as a strategic policy consultant to a mix of business and NGO clients in Australia and overseas.
 Over the past fifteen years, Nick has worked at the centre of government on sustainability, climate change and broader policy and political strategy in Australia and the UK.
 In these roles he developed new policy approaches in a number of areas from the funding of cutting-edge medical research, protecting public lands bordering Sydney Harbour to helping establish the seminal Stern Review into the Economics of Climate Change.